Winter Camp – Grades 1-12

 Can my camper bring their cell phone to camp?

 We maintain a strict cell phone and electronics policy for our campers and staff.
 Campers may not bring cell phones, smart watches, drones, or iPods to camp (or anything that can connect to the internet).
 At check in, campers and parents verify that phones and electronics are not packed for camp.
-If so, we will ask the parents to take the phone home with them or we’ll take care of it for the week.
+If so, we will ask the parents to take the phone home with them or we’ll take care of it for the weekend.
 Any cell phone or electronic brought to camp will be confiscated and a consequence will be enforced.
 Calling home or texting friends distracts from the camp experience and is not allowed.
 Please respect this policy.
 If you have any questions, please contact info@campodayin.org.

 Can parents/guardians stay at camp?